Close Modal×

 Are classes required to take the exam?

-Yes, every state requires candidates to take real estate classes.
+Yes, in most states you must complete pre-licensing, but some states offer limited waivers.
 This shows that they have completed the pre-licensing course requirements and are eligible to register for the exam.
 Each state has its unique pre-licensing requirements.

 Pre-licensing courses usually have a minimum number of hours that must be completed, which varies from state to state.
 For instance, the required pre-licensing education totals 135 hours in California, while in Florida, it requires only 63 hours.